-Staying cool and protecting employees from overexposure to the sun begins with selecting the right clothing.
+Staying protected from overexposure to the sun begins with selecting the right clothing.
 Loose, light-colored clothing is much cooler than tighter, dark-colored clothing.
 Workers can also stay cool by wearing long-sleeve shirts and pants to shield their skin from the sun's rays.
 Ultimately, these tips will reduce the amount of sun exposure, which helps maintain a lower internal temperature.